 The flavors of chicken fajitas on top of peppers so they are low carb but have crunch!
-These keto friendly chicken fajita nachos are a great snack or party appetizer.
+These keto-friendly chicken fajita nachos are a great snack or party appetizer.
+This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 I love Mexican food.
 Whenever my husband takes me out to dinner for my birthday I request Mexican.
 And I normally splurge on a frozen margarita which means I try to keep my main course low carb to balance.
 But birthdays are only once a year so I have no guilt about a real margarita.